Seven Chances: Reception

-Critical response

 The film was another box office success for Keaton, grossing $598,288 domestically.

-When released, Mordaunt Hall, the film critic for The New York Times, gave the film a mixed review, and wrote, "After viewing Buster Keaton's latest comedy, Seven Chances, one is justified in assuming; that there is a slump in the fun market...it took the combined efforts of three experienced gag men to turn the stage effort into screen material.
+When released, Mordaunt Hall, the film critic for The New York Times, gave the film a mixed review, and wrote, "After viewing Buster Keaton's latest comedy, Seven Chances, one is justified in assuming, that there is a slump in the fun market...
+It took the combined efforts of three experienced gag men to turn the stage effort into screen material.
 The result inclines one's belief in the old adage concerning too many cooks, as although there are quite a number of good twists some of them have been produced in haste.
 The ideas did not have time to ripen and are therefore put before the audience in a rather sour state."

+The New York Sun thought the film "a bright, merry, and wholly laughable photoplay....While this movie is not so sidesplittingly funny as...'The Navigator'...it further strengthens the conviction of this department that Mr. Keaton and not Harold Lloyd is runnerup to Charles Spencer Chaplin in the slapstick sweepstakes....[the Belasco play] has been splintered into a rowdy movie....Throughout the course of 'Seven Chances' are expert comic tricks, or 'gags' as they are commonly called.
+Indeed, the crop is the freshest we have seen since Harold Lloyd's 'Girl Shy.'
+No amount of comic tricks would be worth a cent, however, without a real comedian, and so Buster Keaton deserves all the eulogy that is to be spilled on 'Seven Chances'."

-Film critic Dennis Schwartz liked the film and wrote, "A less ambitious but, nevertheless, hilarious Buster Keaton comedy.
+Film critic Dennis Schwartz liked the film and wrote in 2005, "A less ambitious but, nevertheless, hilarious Buster Keaton comedy.
 It's taken from the play by David Belasco and scripted by a team of writers.
 This minor film is based on a one-joke premise, but it has one of the greatest ever chase scenes.
 Keaton proves he's a master at building the comedy until it reaches its absolute breaking point."

-Time Out London gave the film a positive review and wrote, "Less ambitious and less concerned with plastic values than the best of Keaton, this is nevertheless a dazzlingly balletic comedy in which Buster has a matter of hours to acquire the wife on which a seven million dollar inheritance depends...From this leisurely start, the film takes off into a fantastically elaborate, gloriously inventive chase sequence, in which Buster escapes the mob of pursuing harridans only to find an escalating avalanche of rocks taking over at his heels as he hurtles downhill.
+Time Out London gave the film a positive review and wrote in 2008, "Less ambitious and less concerned with plastic values than the best of Keaton, this is nevertheless a dazzlingly balletic comedy in which Buster has a matter of hours to acquire the wife on which a seven million dollar inheritance depends...
+From this leisurely start, the film takes off into a fantastically elaborate, gloriously inventive chase sequence, in which Buster escapes the mob of pursuing harridans only to find an escalating avalanche of rocks taking over at his heels as he hurtles downhill.
 Added only after an initial preview, the rocks make for one of the great Keaton action gags."